raspberrypilearning/cd-beginner-javascript-sushi/en/step_7.md

 --- collapse ---
 ---
-title: What it should all look like now
+title: What your code should look like now
 ---
-Just so you can see how it all fits together, right now your code should look like:
+Look at the following code to see how everything in the `script.js` program fits together:

 ```JavaScript
 function makeColourValue() {